-The Student Housing Grants are available in Trimester 1 to eligible students enrolled for the current academic year.
-Students must apply providing details of enrolment, financial situation and demonstrate that they have a genuine need for financial support from the University.
+The Student Housing Grants are available to assist students with accommodation costs in 2014.
+Students must apply providing details of their financial situation and demonstrate that they have a genuine need for financial support for their accommodation costs.

 The total value of each grant is $1120.